MBDA AMC Baltimore

 N. Scott Phillips

 Scott Phillips has been an advisor and advocate for minority businesses for over twenty five years as an attorney in private practice and as a former Project Director of IBM’s federal small business program.
-His experience includes government contracting, project management, financing and business development.
+His experience includes government contracting, project management, financing, and business development.

 N. Scott Phillips